-Autumn term, Core Skills: This first term focuses on an introduction to design and foundations skills in design research, ideation, visualisation, prototyping and enterprise.
-It also introduces students to the key tools and techniques of Service Design.
+In this term we explore the fundamental principles of Service Design in more depth and the key tools and techniques starting with an introduction to the design research tools and methods used in both academia and professional practice.
 Workshops provide an opportunity for students to carry out specific skill drills applied to stand-alone briefs which can then be applied to the individual or group project that runs alongside the formal sessions.
-A series of three Service Design Seminars also provides a thread of critical thinking and discourse, focusing on the design industry, social and public innovation as well as service, digital and the experience economy.
-This first term is a shared programme with other programmes within the School of Design so that Service Design students can gain insights and share experiences with broader community of designers and benefit from their specialist knowledge in other design disciplines, and students from other programmes can gain a foundation in service design.
+A series of three further Service Design seminars also provides a thread of critical thinking and discourse, focusing on the design industry, social and public innovation as well as service, digital and the experience economy.

-Spring term, Service Design Methods and Tools: This term focuses on value creation through the development of ideas in a specific domain.
-Lectures, masterclasses and workshops dive much deeper into design research, ethnography, analysis and insight development; stakeholder analysis and persona development; customer experience mapping; service architecture and platforms, both user and service delivery experience design, blueprinting and service deployment.
-Other topics addressed include themes of sustainability, data driven innovation, and the digital and physical environment within the service landscape.
-Students also embark on the Innovation, Entrepreneurship and Design course as part of the Imperial College Business School MBA programme, an opportunity for students to evolve their service design practice in a different context and demonstrate its value and use in an entrepreneurial journey.
-The three Service Design Seminars look at Service & Value, Service Science and Introducing Service Ecosystems.
+The second half of the term focuses on value creation through the development of ideas in a specific domain.
+Lectures, master-classes and workshops include themes of sustainability, social innovation, data driven innovation, the digital and physical environment within the service landscape.
+Students also embark on the Entrepreneurship Journey course as part of the Imperial College Business School MBA programme, an opportunity for students to evolve their service design practice in a different context and demonstrate its value and use in an entrepreneurial journey.
+The two Service Design seminars look at Service & Value, Service Science and Introducing Service Ecosystems.